zwave-js/node-red-contrib-zwave-js/README.md

   - 2.1.0 **Possible Breaking Changes**
     - Bug Fixes to Management UI
+    - Controller Node, is no longer listed as a node in the UI
     - Migrated to Z-Wave JS V7
     - Logging options added to config UI
     - Some 1.4.0 optimsiations removed, as recent changes to Z-Wave JS has made them unnecessary